Elder O. B. Mink

 committing to her His ordinances, and promising her His perpetual presence

-institution we read, “In Judah is God known: His name is great
+we read, “In Judah is God known: His name is great in Israel.
+In

-in Israel.
-In Salem also is His tabernacle, and His dwelling place in Zion.”
+Salem also is His tabernacle, and His dwelling place in Zion.”
+(Psalm

-Israel, and manifested through the temple worship services in Jerusalem.
+and manifested through the temple worship services in Jerusalem.
+God, in

-God, in infinite wisdom has chosen the New Testament church to be the seat
+infinite wisdom has chosen the New Testament church to be the seat of His

-of His institutional glory for this age, and in view of this fact, Paul says,
+institutional glory for this age, and in view of this fact, Paul says, “Unto

 all ages, world without end.
 Amen.”
 (Ephesians 3:21).
 There were